KevinCurtisDev/outdoor_film_festival/README.md

 ## Deployment
-The app was deployed on github pages and can be viewed at the following link: [Brooklyn Outdoor Film Festival](https://the-masta-blasta.github.io/outdoor_film_festival/)

 You can also experience the website on your local network by cloning the repo or downloading it from github.
 Once downloaded, you should open terminal (mac / linux) or the command line (windows). cd into the project directory and run a simple server.
 You can use the following command if you have python3 installed: python3 -m http.server

 ## Difficulties